market changes and your super

 When the world’s markets move, it’s natural to feel concerned about your investments.
 Rest assured that HESTA has guided our members and their investments through many major market challenges over more than 35 years.

-But super isn’t just about us, it’s about you and the life you want to live in retirement.
+But super isn’t just about us.
+It’s about you and the life you want to live in retirement.
 To build your confidence in making the right decision, it can be helpful to learn a bit more about what’s going on with the markets, what you can do, and what HESTA is doing to navigate you to a more secure retirement.

 Summary